How to fully bloom and swiftly identify what is holding you back.

-When I was around 4 or 6 years old I had a phobia.
-I actually do not remember my exact age.
-What I do remember is being really freaked out by any deep water.
+When I was between 4-6 years old, I had a phobia.
+Although I do not remember my exact age, I do remember being really freaked out by any kind of deep water.

-I grew up nestled up in the small country valley outside of Durango, Colorado.
-In the safe bosom of the country.
-In our backyard, we had a stream trickling down from the mountain that was filled with snails and water bugs.
-I loved the stream, it was meek, simple and gentle.
+I grew up nestled in a small valley outside of Durango, Colorado.
+It felt like a safe bosom in the country.
+In my backyard, there was a stream trickling down from the mountain that was filled with snails and water bugs.
+I loved the stream because it was meek, simple, and gentle.

-My fear of water eventually led to swimming lessons, in an attempt to lessen my fright and be able to swim if needed.
-After all, we had the Animas River in town and loved to camp at the beautiful nearby lakes, Lemon Dam, Vallecito and Haviland.
+My fear of deep water eventually led to swimming lessons which were an attempt to lessen my fright.
+After all, we had the Animas River in town, and my family loved to camp at the beautiful nearby lakes; Lemon Dam, Vallecito, and Haviland.

-I remember the day of my first lesson very clearly.
+I remember the day of my first swimming lesson very clearly.

-The female instructor was very outgoing and friendly.
-There were lots of kids splashing around, which felt intimidating.
-I refused to get off that first step.
-I was perfectly content to keep my feet in only and stay securely on the pool’s edge.
+Although, the female instructor was very outgoing and friendly, there were lots of kids splashing around which felt intimidating.
+I refused to get off the first step.
+I was perfectly content to keep only my feet in the water and stay securely on the pool’s edge.

-She came over and asked me to come with her.
-I eventually agreed and grabbed onto her for dear life as she peeled me off of the pool’s edge.
+Eventually, the instructor swam over and asked me to come with her.
+After a little persuasion, I agreed and grabbed on to her for dear life as she peeled me off of the pool’s edge.

-Seconds felt like an eternity..
-I wanted out, I was drowning, the rug had been pulled, “us” being in the water together, shifted into ‘me’ feeling desolence and abandoned.
-I held my breath in the sheer terror, not knowing how long she would hold me under..
-I squirmed trying to free myself to breath again..
+Seconds felt like an eternity.
+I wanted out.
+I was drowning!
+The rug had been pulled.
+The idea of “us” being in the water together, shifted into ‘me’ feeling desolate and abandoned.
+I held my breath in sheer terror, not knowing how long she would hold me under.
+I squirmed trying to free myself to breathe again.

 What came of this?
-I look back and realize this woman had the fully fledged intention of showing me I could survive going under.
-However, what was accomplished was very different for me.
+I look back and realize this woman had the full fledged intention of showing me I could survive when going under.
+However, what was accomplished was very different.

 “Adults are not trustworthy.”